Citation, DOI and article data

-Hydatid cysts result from infection by the Echinococcus species, and can result in cyst formation anywhere in the body.
+Hydatid cysts result from infection by the Echinococcus tapeworm species and can result in cyst formation anywhere in the body.

-Cystic echinococcosus has a world wide geographical distribution.
+Cystic echinococcosis has a worldwide geographical distribution.
 The Mediterranean basin is an important endemic area 6,7.

 There are two main species of the Echinococcus tapeworm 1,2:

 - pastoral: the dog is the main host; most common form

 - sylvatic: the wolf is the main host